May4nk/shAnon/README.md

   ```python
    pip3 install -r requirements.txt
   ```
-* Make migrations and then migrate the project.
+* To make migrations and then migrate the project.
   ```python
    python3 manage.py makemigrations
    python3 manage.py migrate
   ```
+* If nothing to migrate then you can run the server.

 * Run the server.
   ```python
    python3 manage.py runserver
   ```

-* For setup follow the above step and you are good to go :)
+* For setup follow the above step.

+* Sign up for new account and you are good to go :)